Save This Recipe

 Variations

-Gluten-free: Use gluten-free wrappers and tamari in place of soy sauce for a gluten-free version.
+- Gluten-Free: Snag gluten-free wrappers and use tamari instead of soy sauce for happy tummies.

 Conclusion